priscillaluong/ecommerce-backend-orm/README.md

 # ecommerce-backend-orm

-Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated \$29 trillion in 2019.
+Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to their prevalence, understanding the fundamental architecture of these platforms is important, as a Full Stack Developer.

 This application is the back end for an e-commerce site.
 It uses an Express.js API and configured using Sequelize to interact with a MySQL database.